If you showed a butterfly to someone who’d never seen one before, and told them it was once a caterpillar, they probably wouldn’t believe you.

 But when employees start dropping off at the 6-month mark, and you don’t have the data to pinpoint why that is, there’s no way of knowing which parts of the employee lifecycle need repairing.

-The circuit of tools and systems that help teams understand, map, and manage the employee lifecycle pose a unique challenge.
-As helpful as they can be, the same tools that provide visibility in certain areas can cloud vision in others, when you’re trying to Track behaviour across multiple platforms.
+The circuit of tools and systems that help teams understand, map, and manage the employee lifecycle poses a unique challenge.
+As helpful as they can be, the same tools that provide visibility in certain areas can cloud vision in others when you’re trying to Track behaviour across multiple platforms.

 Without the wires between each component, they’re just a bunch of disconnected parts.
 It’s only once you get them working together, that the light switches on.

 Businesses that utilise a range of tools to measure and manage their employee lifecycle have taken the first step towards a healthy employee management strategy.
 But the work doesn’t end there.